AppointmentGuru/AppointmentGuru-Website/_posts/2018-01-22-improved-support-for-medical-aid-codes-for-your-invoices.md

   <div class="row my-4">
     <div class="col-xs-12 col-sm-6">
       When adding codes to your invoice, you might need to search to find the exact code.
 Don't worry, we've got your back with ICD10 code search <i>and</i> process code search.
-What's more, we'll also highlight codes that you often use, or that you've used recently.
-With process codes we can even remember the price you normally use with them add add that for you automoatically.
+What's more, codes that are often used or used recently are highlighted.
+When it comes to process codes, the price you normally use is remembered and added automatically.

       <p><br/>
       <strong>Feature summary:</strong>

       <ul>
-        <li>Search ICD10 and process codes</li>
+        <li>Search ICD10 and process codes.</li>
-        <li>Detailed results are returned, including medical aid tariff rates for process codes</li>
+        <li>Detailed results are returned, including medical aid tariff rates for process codes.</li>
-        <li>Suggested results let you quickly add find what you're looking for based on codes you've used previously</li>
+        <li>Suggested results let you quickly find and add what you're looking for based on codes you've used previously.</li>
-        <li>Price can be populated based on prices you've used before</li>
+        <li>Price can be populated based on prices you've used before.</li>
       </ul>
       </p>
     </div>